Stackeduary/wad20-lecture-13/README.md

 # Sample Project

-### with Vue.js frontend and Node.js backend with JWT authentication
+### Using Vue.js frontend and Node.js backend with JWT authentication

 ## Setup